-As fans of LIFX bulbs, we have been excited for the release of the LIFX Mini for some time.
+As fans of LIFX bulbs, we have been excited for the release of the LIFX Mini A19 for some time.
 Previous models had shown great promise but unfortunately had some some minor issues that have held us at bay.
 This version however looks to address some design flaws and come in a more compact size.
-Perhaps most importantly, it’s the first LIFX bulb that with Apple HomeKit support.
+Perhaps most importantly, it’s their first bulb with Apple HomeKit support.

 The LIFX Mini Smart LED Bulbs come in three different models.
-The standard version which is multicolor ($45), the LIFX Mini White ($25), and the LIFX Mini Day & Dusk ($30).
-This would be the lowest priced bulbs LIFX has ever offered.
+The standard version which is multi-color ($45), the LIFX Mini White ($25), and the LIFX Mini Day & Dusk ($30).
+This would be the lowest priced bulbs they have ever offered.

 Better Design but Not Perfect

 The standard LIFX Smart Bulb is plagued by a flat-top design that didn’t allow for a broad enough range of illumination.
 Thankfully the LIFX Mini has addressed that and features the more common globe design.
 This allows light to emanate from the top and sides of the bulb.
 But despite the improvements, it still doesn’t produce much light downward.
 This makes it ill-suited for reading lamps and other lighting apparatuses where you want a full 360 degree illumination from a bulb.
 I do however think it’s compact design makes it perfect for ceiling fixtures.